-If you don’t want to use a protein powder at all, try an ultra-filtered milk like Fairlife.
+For those that don’t want to use any powders at all, try an ultra-filtered milk.

-It won’t be quite as much protein as protein powder but still pretty good for a small glass/snack in this smoothie with pears.
+It won’t be quite as much protein as using collagen or protein powder but still pretty good for a small glass/snack in this smoothie with pears.

 Check out my tutorial for more tips and tricks on how to make a healthy smoothie – it teaches you all about each layer of the perfect healthy smoothie in 3 easy steps.